Clean Code for IT Specialists: Clean Programming from the Start

-What is Clean Code Anyway?
+What exactly is Clean Code?

 - Self-documenting: The code explains itself through meaningful names and clear structure

-The Core Principles of Clean Code
+The Basic Principles of Clean Code

-1. Use Meaningful Names
+1. Use meaningful names

 One of the most important aspects of Clean Code is naming.
 Names should immediately communicate what a variable, function, or class is used for.